kteja-ayinala/SW-Assurance-Term-Project/CodeAnalysis.md

 # Findings from manual code review

 1) Form and set group permissions.
-(Authentication)
+(Authentication) </br>
+There was a lot of code to manually review, but I could not find any glaring security weaknesses.
+Nuxeo Platform uses Findbugs as part of it's automated code review, so it's not surprising that obvious errors are absent.
+Checked SRD??

 2) Edit, save, or modify data to the cloud.
 (Encryption)